 Physically Distressed Commercial Real Estate

-Physically distressed commercial real estate may have a leaking roof or another exterior/interior concerns due to neglected maintenance.
+Physically distressed commercial real estate may have a leaking roof or other exterior/interior concerns due to neglected maintenance.
 Investors in commercial properties in physical disrepair can earn large returns in the long run, but only if they have the resources to execute expensive repairs and renovations that will make the building more marketable.

 Financially Distressed Commercial Real Estate